Plumsail/documents-docs/source/flow/how-tos/documents/add-a-PDF-watermark-to-a-PDF-document.rst

 .. meta::
    :description: Add PDF watermarks to PDF documents automatically without Acrobat in Power Automate (Microsoft Flow), Azure Logic Apps, or PowerApps

-Add a PDF watermark to a PDF document using Power Automate
+Add PDF watermark to PDF document using Power Automate
 ==========================================================

 This is **the third article** in our "How to use Watermarks" series.
 We hope these articles will help you to get the best out of watermarking PDFs using `Plumsail Documents <https://plumsail.com/documents/>`_ in Power Automate (Microsoft Flow).